-The process of finding a job in Canada is quite formal, irrespective of whether the job is casual or professional.
-The job hunt can be a job in itself in that it takes networking, composing and revising your CV (or resume, as they call it in Canada) and cover letter to suit different job positions and employers, and lots of perseverance.
-If you are looking to find career-related work (and not just casual hospitality or tourism work, which is more easily obtained), it is commonplace for people to have to send several applications to potential employers before getting their first interview.
-Allow yourself 3-6 weeks as companies will not always get back to you promptly.
+The process of finding work in Canada is quite formal, irrespective of whether the job is casual or professional.
+The job hunt can be a job in itself in that it takes networking, composing and revising your CV (or resume, as they call it in Canada) and cover letter to suit different job positions, employers, and professions in Canada — as well as lots of perseverance.
+If you are looking to find career-related work and not just casual hospitality or tourism work, which is more easily obtained, it is common for people to have to send several applications to potential employers before getting their first interview.
+Allow yourself 3-6 weeks, if not more, as companies will not always get back to you promptly.

 WARNING: Your profession may require your foreign qualifications to be accredited in Canada.
 Professions such as Teaching, Physiotherapy, Nursing and Social Work, among others, usually require additional accreditation.
 This process can take up to six months so do your research and plan ahead.